kwameopareasiedu/react-simple-widgets/README.md

 | `--rsw-flash-view-warning-theme-color`  | Controls the theme color of warning flash message dialogs created by the `FlashProvider` widget        | `#ffdd55`     |
 | `--rsw-flash-view-info-theme-color`     | Controls the theme color of information flash message dialogs created by the `FlashProvider` widget    | `#55ddff`     |
 | `--rsw-flash-view-success-theme-color`  | Controls the theme color of success flash message dialogs created by the `FlashProvider` widget        | `#7fff2a`     |

+### Storybook samples

+This library is built with [Storybook](https://storybook.js.org/) and each widget has its own set of stories demonstrating use cases of the widget.
+When executed, Storybook will open a web page containing all the stories for you to interact with.

+To execute the storybook, follow these steps:

+1. Clone the project from [Github](https://github.com/kwameopareasiedu/react-simple-widgets)
+2. Run `npm install` to install the project dependencies
+3. Run `npm run storybook`

 ### Maintainers